Mato00KAN/Dolphin-MMJR2/Readme.md

 Android apps are compiled using a build system called Gradle.
 Dolphin's native component, however, is compiled using CMake.
 The Gradle script will attempt to run a CMake build automatically while building the Java code.

-## Uninstalling

-When Dolphin has been installed with the NSIS installer, you can uninstall Dolphin like any other Windows application.

-Linux users can run `cat install_manifest.txt | xargs -d '\n' rm` as root from the build directory to uninstall Dolphin from their system.

-macOS users can simply delete Dolphin.app to uninstall it.

-Additionally, you'll want to remove the global user directory (see below to see where it's stored) if you don't plan to reinstall Dolphin.

 ## Command Line Usage